blutspende/go-astm/README.md

 # Usage of the library functions

-## Getting a configuration: GetNewDefaultConfiguration
+## Default configuration: NewDefaultConfiguration
-The `GetNewDefaultConfiguration` function returns a copy of the default configuration.
+The `NewDefaultConfiguration` function returns a copy of the default configuration.
 This can be used to then modify the configuration for specific use cases while leaving the rest as default.
 This is the safe way to get a configuration instance, as it removes the need to check changes of the configuration structure in projects that use go-astm after updating its version.
 Directly creating a new configuration instance can lead to unexpected behaviour if not all the values are set, especially if new values are added in future versions.
 The default aims to keep behaviour backwards compatible in case new functionalities are introduced.

 ## Identifying a message: IdentifyMessage
 Identifies the type of message without decoding it.
 Return values are options from `github.com/blutspende/bloodlab-common/messagetype` enum definitions.
 Currently, there are 3 valid types and unidentified as possible return values.